abcjs-music/obsidian-plugin-abcjs/README.md

 # Obsidian ABC.JS plugin

-This plugin renders music sheets from code blocks using the `music-abc` as the language spec.
+Obsidian plugin which renders ABC music notation from code blocks using the `abc` language specifier.

-Under the hood it uses [abcjs](https://paulrosen.github.io/abcjs/) library and supports all the features abcjs does.
+Under the hood it uses [abcjs](https://paulrosen.github.io/abcjs/) library and supports all the features that abcjs provides.

 ## Examples